svlentink/www/cdn.lent.ink/js/npm/readme.md

 and
 [browserify](https://stackoverflow.com/questions/51023231/npm-browserify-import-and-export-may-appear-only-with-sourcetype-module).

-The default way (by webpack) of accessing the modules (global variable), wasn't my cup of tea, the current approach is inspired by [this](https://stackoverflow.com/questions/49562978/how-to-use-npm-modules-in-browser-is-possible-to-use-them-even-in-local-pc).
+The default way (by webpack) of accessing modules (global variable), wasn't my cup of tea, the current approach is inspired by [this](https://stackoverflow.com/questions/49562978/how-to-use-npm-modules-in-browser-is-possible-to-use-them-even-in-local-pc).